 Days 18 to 21: Discover Hong Kong

-See the best of Kowloon’s Tsim Sha Tsui area on a one day self-walking tour.
+See the best of Kowloon’s Tsim Sha Tsui area on a one-day self-walking tour.
 For great shopping and numerous lunch venues to choose from, start at Ocean Terminal Deck.
-The observatory tower giving outstanding panoramic views.
+The observatory tower gives outstanding panoramic views.

-Temple Street is full of markets and street food, whilst Nathan Road offer designer labels and major hotel chains.
+Temple Street is full of markets and street food, while Nathan Road offers designer labels and major hotel chains.

-Walk the Tsim Sha Tsui Promenade, by Victoria Harbour in the evening.
+Walk the Tsim Sha Tsui Promenade by Victoria Harbour in the evening.
 Stay until dark and watch Symphony of Lights.
 The musical show is performed every evening, weather allowing.
-It is a combination of colorful lights and lasers lighting up Hong Kong’s skyline and harbour.
+It combines colorful lights and lasers lighting up Hong Kong’s skyline and harbor.

 Hong Kong Island

-From Kowloon take a boat ride or a train to Lantau Island.
-The beaches are good for swimming are relaxing.
+From Kowloon, take a boat ride or a train to Lantau Island.
+The beaches are suitable for swimming are relaxing.

-Best of all is a visit to village of Ngong Ping.
-It’s a 20 minute cable car ride from Tung Chung station.
-A visit to the beautiful Po Lin Monestery is well worth it.
+Best of all is a visit to the village of Ngong Ping.
+It’s a 20-minute cable car ride from Tung Chung station.
+A visit to the beautiful Po Lin Monastery is well worth it.
 Follow up with a climb to the breathtaking Tian Tan Buddha.
-This is one of the largest statues of a sitting Buddha in the world.
+This is one of the world’s largest statues of a sitting Buddha.

 How to get from the city center to Hong Kong International Airport.